 NOTE: Deleting the Dynamic Applications will remove all historical data from your devices.
 If you need to retain their historical data, then you must at a minimum disable the Dynamic Applications.
-However, in all cases the "Linux: Performance Cache" Dynamic Application must be deleted.
+However, the "Linux: Performance Cache" Dynamic Application must be deleted.